sassoftware/sas-studio-custom-steps/_template/README.md

 * Version 1 (ddMMMyyyy)
     * Initial version

-> Note: Please list versions in descending date order, so the most recent versio at the top of the change log.  - ***Remove this line***
+> Note: Please list versions in descending date order, so the most recent version at the top of the change log.  - ***Remove this line***